2025 Thai FA Cup final

 The 2025 Thai FA Cup final was the culmination of the 2024–25 Thai FA Cup, the 31st season of Thailand's premier domestic knockout football competition.
 The final was played on 24 May 2025 at Thammasat Stadium in Pathum Thani, Thailand.
 It featured a high-stakes clash between Muangthong United and Buriram United, two of the most prominent clubs in the Thai League 1.
 Starting from the semi-finals, the Football Association of Thailand appointed foreign referees and assistant referees to officiate the matches, including the final, as part of an effort to ensure the highest standards of fairness and professionalism in critical knockout fixtures.

 Muangthong United, based in Nonthaburi, a province adjacent to Bangkok, were one of Thailand's most well-supported and historically significant clubs.
 Their opponents, Buriram United, hailed from the northeastern province of Buriram and had established themselves as the dominant force in Thai football over the past decade.
 This final marked the third meeting between the two clubs in the Thai FA Cup final, with Buriram emerging victorious in both previous encounters.
 For Muangthong, it was their fourth appearance in the final as they continued their pursuit of a maiden Thai FA Cup title.
 In contrast, Buriram United are the most successful club in Thai FA Cup history, having lifted the trophy six times from seven appearances, including their most recent triumph in the 2022–23 season.

-The winner of the 2025 final qualified for the 2025–26 AFC Champions League Elite qualifying play-off, as well as the 2025 Thailand Champions Cup, where they would face the Thai League 1 champions.
+The winner of the 2025 final qualified for the 2025–26 AFC Champions League Elite qualifying play-off.